2 ways to manage user permissions in SharePoint Online quickly

 3. Hover over the user/group to which you’d like to assign a new permission level.
 Tick the check box to select them.

-5. You’ll be prompted to a screen where you’ll be to grant custom permissions to the group.
-If you check more than one box, the user will get a combination of all those permission levels.
+5. You’ll be prompted to a screen where you’ll be able to grant custom permissions to the group.
+If you check multiple boxes, the user will get a combination of all those SharePoint permission levels.

 Method #2: Editing permission assignments using ShareGate